Royal Signals Clay shooting is inclusive of all ranks, there is a well-structured pathway from novice to expert shot.

 Your trajectory to a great sport

-Royal Signals Clay Target Shooting is inclusive of all ranks, genders and abilities with Corps reserve units as engaged as Regular Royal Signals units, each sending many teams to Corps shooting events.
+Royal Signals Clay Target Shooting is inclusive of all ranks, genders and abilities.
+Corps reserve units are as engaged as Regular Royal Signals units, furthermore each unit sends many teams to Corps shooting events.

-There is a well-structured pathway from novice to expert shot and, thanks to targeted funding, there are now numerous instructors and coaches equipped to deliver National Clay Target Shooting qualifications to our shooters.
+The good news for anyone interested in the sport is that there is a well-structured pathway from novice to expert shot.
+Thanks to carefully targeted funding, there are now numerous instructors and coaches equipped to deliver National Clay Target Shooting qualifications to our shooters of all abilities.

 Precision and expertise

-The ranks of the Army Team are swollen with R SIGNALS shooters, indeed at Army level the sport is dominated by the Corps.
+The ranks of the Army Team are swollen by Royal Signals clay shooters.
+Consequently at Army level the sport is dominated by the Corps.
 If you wish to shoot for the Corps or the Army, there really is nothing standing in your way.